HenryRLee/lldb-eval/README.md

 ## What

-`lldb-eval` is an [LLDB](https://lldb.llvm.org/)-based library for evaluating debug expressions in the context of the debugger process.
+`lldb-eval` is an [LLDB](https://lldb.llvm.org/)-based library for evaluating debug expressions in the context of the debugged process.
 All modern debuggers support evaluating expressions to inspect the target process state: print out variables, access member fields, etc. `lldb-eval` is basically a REPL-like library, that allows to inspect the process state using the familiar C++ syntax.